Berea-College-CSC-226/p01-final-project-lindsay-julius/README.md

 - How well did you work with your partner?
 What made it go well?
 What made it challenging?

 ```
-    We both orginially had two different ideas on what we wanted to do.
+    Lindsay Manabat: We both orginially had two different ideas on what we wanted to do.
 Mine had something to do with creating a maze,
     while his was to make a duplicate of Blackjack but adding different features.
 We both thought out the pros and cons for the games
     and chose BlackJack as it was the easiest one to plan off with.
 I'd say our final project reflected towards our initial design because
     we were able to implement the special cards we wanted and at the same time have a regular blackjack card game.